massoncheg/forgejo-docs/docs/user/agit-support.md

 git push origin HEAD:refs/for/main -o topic="agit-typo-fixes"
 ```

-The topic will be visible in the Pull Request and it will be used to associate further commits to the same Pull Request.
+The topic will be visible in the Pull Request and it will be used to associate further commits with the same Pull Request.
 Under the hood, it is essentially just a branch.

 It can also be supplied directly using the `<session>` parameter in the **Refspec**, which will set the topic as `topic-branch` and push the **currently checked out branch**: